sofiathelima/WormRace/README.md

 # WormRace
- Simulating motor effects of genetic mutations
+ Simulating motor effects of genetic mutations in segmented worms